This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Education

-Children and youths with disabilities have a few choices in their education pathways – the exact choice would depend on their individual needs and abilities.
+Children and youths with special needs have various possible educational pathways, depending on their individual needs and abilities.

-Currently, there is no SPED school dedicated to children with physical disabilities only.
+Currently, there is no SPED school dedicated to children with only physical disabilities.
 However, some SPED schools support students with multiple disabilities, and these will support those with physical disabilities too.
-Mainstream schools admit students with physical disabilities – they provide additional support such as allied educators and barrier-free access.
+Mainstream schools admit students with physical disabilities and they provide additional support such as allied educators and barrier-free access.

-Parents can speak to medical professionals, social workers or teachers to seek their recommendations on whether the child should go to a SPED school or mainstream school.
-The links below also provide useful info.
+Parents can consult medical professionals, social workers or teachers to seek professional advice on whether the child should attend a SPED school or mainstream school.
+The links below also provide useful information.

 Service providers: